abstractFlo/atlas-docs/documentation/server/discord/bot.md

 ## Introduction

-Integrate a Discord bot to your gamemode can have some benefits for you.
+Integrating a Discord bot to your gamemode can achieve some benefits for you.
 Creating a whitelist, use the awesome permission layer from Discord itself for in-game actions, read some server stats, kick players and so on.
 The list can go further.

 {% hint style="info" %}
 Creating your own bot cannot be simpler than this.